PhD work in progress:

-2) "The long-term mental health effects of forced migration: Evidence from the Evacuation of Finnish Karelia" (with Haukka, J., Martikainen P., Sarvimäki M. & Suvisaari J.)
+1) "The long-term mental health effects of forced migration: Evidence from the Evacuation of Finnish Karelia" (with Haukka, J., Martikainen P., Sarvimäki M. & Suvisaari J.)

 We use the resettlement of the entire population living in areas Finland ceded to the Soviet Union after World War II as a "natural experiment" to study the long-term mental health effects of forced migration.
 Using nationwide hospital discharge register and drug register information on mental health and combine this with socioeconomic register data from 1939 to 2012, find that forced migration had a small protective effect against mental disorders in later life.
-In contrast, the self-selected group of non-displaced persons who migrated voluntarily during the same period have higher risk of hospitalization for mental disorders than non-migrants.
+In contrast, the self-selected group of non-displaced persons who migrated voluntarily during the same period has a higher risk of hospitalization for mental disorders than non-migrants.
 This difference between non-experimental and quasi-experimental results highlights the importance of an appropriate research design when measuring the impacts of migration.
 The results from our natural experiment indicate that migration does not lead to serious mental health problems.

-3) "Mental disorders and lifetime earnings"
+2) "Mental disorders and lifetime earnings" (draft)